Content Muse 101 – How to Quote to Inspire

 A content muse is someone who manages to inspire others by inventively sharing other people’s content!

 I’ve already used the content muse approach as a prime example of advanced content curation techniques.

-When curating make a difference where there is usually none to discern amidst a vast ocean of sameness.
+When writing or curating make a difference where there is usually none to discern amidst a vast ocean of sameness.

 One of the greatest content muse techniques is quoting the most relevant or intriguing text passages from articles.

 It reminds me of my best days as a blogger.
 Back in the days when I was inspired and enthusiastic all the time.
 I’ve lost some steam along the years.
 I’m blogging for 15+ years by now!